microsoft/fluentui/packages/react-accordion/Spec.md

 export type AccordionProps = ComponentProps &
   React.HTMLAttributes<HTMLElement> & {
     /**
-     * Indicates if keyboard navigation is available */ navigable?: boolean;
+     * Indicates if keyboard navigation is available and gives two options,
+     * linear or circular navigation
+     */
+    navigation?: 'linear' | 'circular';
     /**
      * Indicates if Accordion support multiple Panels opened at the same time */